BSN-Professional and Accelerated Second Degree

 If the student is not satisfied with the outcome of this discussion, he/she should bring the concerns to the Undergraduate Program Coordinator or Associate Dean.
 If the situation is not resolved to the student’s satisfaction after discussing the concern with the Associate Dean, the student will be directed to the university’s grade appeal procedures.

-Applicants who are denied admission or readmission after dismissal in the Undergraduate Nursing Program have the right to appeal the decision.
-Persons who wish to appeal an admission or readmission decision should first review the admission, progression and dismissal policies in the Undergraduate Nursing Student Handbook, and if appropriate, write a letter to the Admission, Progression and Graduation Committee explaining the specific reasons that they believe warrants the Committee to overturn the decision.
+Applicants who are denied admission in the Undergraduate Nursing Program have the right to appeal the decision.
+Persons who wish to appeal an admission decision should first review the admission, progression and dismissal policies in the Undergraduate Nursing Student Handbook, and if appropriate, write a letter to the Admission, Progression and Graduation Committee explaining the specific reasons that they believe warrants the Committee to overturn the decision.

 The appeal letter should be submitted to the academic advisor or Chair of the Committee within 30 days of the date on the notification of non-admission.
 The appeal, along with applicants’ academic transcripts, will be reviewed at the next scheduled Undergraduate Admission, Progression and Graduation Committee meeting.
 Applicants will be notified in writing the results of the Committee’s decision within 15 days of the committee meeting.